-Obidos is a dazzling show of colorful facades, cobblestones and cosy cafes with crumbling staircases that lead to mind blowing views.
+Obidos is a dazzling show of colourful facades, cobblestones and cosy cafes with crumbling staircases that lead to mind-blowing views.

-People come here to wander around the streets, explore the castle walls and nibble on some homemade treats that the locals sell.
-The whole town is packed with souvenir shops that sell all sorts of Portuguese stuff, so it’s probably a good idea to do your souvenir shopping here away from the hassle of Lisbon.
+People come here to wander around the streets, explore the castle walls and nibble on some homemade treats sold by locals.
+The whole town is packed with souvenir shops that sell all sorts of Portuguese stuff.
+It’s a great idea to do your souvenir shopping here instead of Lisbon.

-I doubt there is any public transportation getting here so you’ll need to come with your own vehicle and there’s tons of parking spaces just outside the castle.
+I doubt there is any public transportation getting here so you’ll need to come with your own vehicle and there are tons of parking spaces just outside the castle.

 You don’t really need a whole day to visit this place.
 2-3 hours will do just fine.
 But I highly recommend it if you want to see a little offbeat Portugal for a change.